“…it is possible to marry passionate endeavor

 shawn storer is passionate about people.
 Whether in business or the arts, he is at his best when he is able to dynamically inspire people to do more, to try harder, to be better.
 He deeply believes in everyone’s potential and has been genuinely lucky in life to be in opportunities to help people improve.

 While attending the Peabody Conservatory of Music of the Johns Hopkins University, shawn continued to develop his passion for people and collaboration.
 In addition to his studies, he conducted multiple groups whose entrepreneurial spirits matches his own, developing skills in recruiting, organizing, rehearsing, fund raising, and even stage managing.
-In one circumstance, through grant funding shawn secured from generous private donors, he was able to combine musicians and local artists to create Nectar and Ambrosia: An evening of music and art under the name Tantalus, who in Greek mythology, had stolen nectar and ambrosia from the gods and given it to the people.
+In one such circumstance, shawn secured funding from generous private donors to combine musicians and local artists to create Nectar and Ambrosia: An evening of music and art under the name Tantalus Chamber Orchestra, who in Greek mythology, had stolen nectar and ambrosia from the gods and given it to the people.
 Making music and art accessible have always been important to shawn.

 Yogi Berra said, “when you come to a fork in the road, take it!”. shawn has been blessed with an abundance of forks.
 His first major fork came when the BCO lost funding for his position.
-Conductors don’t just go to career builder and find a new job, so it was an opportunity to reinvent himself while still pursuing his passion for people and also for music.
+Conductors don’t just go to LinkedIn and find a new job, so it was an opportunity to reinvent himself while still pursuing his passion for people and also for music.
 Having worked in both artistic and administrative roles, shawn went to a temporary agency who placed him with one company.
 It was a pairing that would dictate the next major chapter in his life.